Simulation Control#

 • output control: control for the output of the simulation results.
 The available options are:

 • iteration: results will be outputted at constant iteration frequency.
-The time interval for this kind of output can also be specified.

 • time : results will be outputted based on time parameters (specific times or time frequency).
 The results can also be outputted for certain time interval.